Adrilaw/MedusaPhisher/README.md

 Adrilaw (GitHub)

 # Credit
-https://github.com/8L4NK/blackeye/ use his phishing page
+https://github.com/8L4NK/blackeye/ use his phishing pages.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.